How your GP can help

 - Are both male and female doctors available?
 You may prefer to see a male or female GP for certain health issues.

-When you book your first visit, please request a 30 minute appointment, this will mean you have extra time to talk with your GP about what is happening for you and the next steps to finding some support without been rushed.
+When you book your first visit, request a 30 minute or ‘long’ appointment.
+This will mean you have extra time to talk with your GP about what is happening for you and the next steps to finding support without feeling rushed.

 Preparing for your GP appointment